OpenMW/openmw/README.txt

 COMPILE-win32.txt   - instructions for building source on Windows COMPILE-linux.tx    - instructions for building source on Linux / Unix

-Linux 64 bit is known NOT to work, because of compiler deficiencies.
+Linux 64 bit is known NOT to work, because of current compiler deficiencies.
+This will hopefully be sorted out at some point, but it's not a bug in the OpenMW code.